-The login phase starts with a login request from the initiator to the target.
+The Login Phase starts with a login request from the initiator to the target.
 The initial login request includes:

--Protocol version supported by the initiator. -Session and connection Ids. -The negotiation stage that the initiator is ready to enter.
+- -Protocol version supported by the initiator. - -iSCSI Initiator Name and iSCSI Target Name - -ISID, TSIH and connection Ids. - -The negotiation stage that the initiator is ready to enter.